-HSBC is known as ‘the world’s bank’ and when you look back over their history, they truly have traversed the different continents in pursuit of financial understanding, and offering the best financial products to people of every background.
-This also means that HSBC are able to turn their hand to life insurance products for Australians, applying world leading techniques and offering world class features and benefits which will protect you and your family into the future.
+HSBC is known as "the world’s bank" and when you look back over its history, it has truly traversed the different continents in pursuit of financial understanding, offering the best financial products to people of every background.
+This also means that HSBC is able to turn its hand to life insurance products for Australians, applying world leading techniques and offering world-class features and benefits which will protect you and your family into the future.

-HSBC are not only highly skilled and experienced in the finance industry, they are well recognised for their achievements too, having been awarded:
+HSBC is not only highly skilled and experienced in the finance industry, it is well recognised for its achievements too, having been awarded:

 Life Insurance Products from HSBC Bank